MohithChilakala/Spring-ec2-enable-ssl/README.md

 ### Run Jar File

-check if jar file is in ec2
+1. check if jar file is in ec2
-install java on ec2 from putty run jar file in a screen
+2. Install java on ec2 from putty
+3. Create new screen in ec2
+4. Run your jar file

 ## React Frontend